 Before the end users in a company can begin to process business documents in Microsoft Dynamics® NAV, number series must be set up so that every new record gets a unique identification number by which it can be organized and tracked.

-Number Series Set Up
+Configuring Number Series

 In Microsoft Dynamics NAV, number series are used to create unique identification numbers for the following types of records:

 - Master tables, such as:

 - Sales and Purchase Documents, such as:

 - Posted documents

 - Consist of an unlimited amount of number series for all types of basic information (except G/L accounts) and documents.

 - Combine automatic with manual numbering for specific areas.

 Number series are first set up in the No. Series page and then specified in the setup page for each application area and in the journal templates.